Last Updated January 2015

 *Thick soups are classified depending upon the type of thickening agent used: purées are vegetable soups thickened with starch; bisques are made from puréed shellfish thickened with cream; cream soups are thickened with béchamel sauce; and veloutés are thickened with eggs, butter and cream.

-The soup course should complement the rest of the meal.
+When serving soup as part of a larger meal, the soup should complement the rest of the meal.
 A light soup complements a heavy main course (steaks, chops, stew); a heavier soup goes well with a lighter main course (pasta or grilled fish, for example).

 A Brief History Of Soup

-Mankind is may be up to 43,000 years old.(1) And for the majority of our existence, we have had no soup.
+Homo sapiens, modern humans, emerged about 200,000 years ago.(1) For the majority of our existence, we have had no soup.

 The earliest humans had nothing to boil water (or anything else) in.
 Boiling was not easy to do until the invention of waterproof containers, probably pouches made of clay or animal skin, about 9,000 years ago.
 According to The Star Ledger, one of the first types of soups can be dated to about 6,000 B.C.(2)